5 min read

 Most of the dental offices that do offer sedation dentistry ONLY offer Level 1: Minimal Sedation and Level 2: Moderate Sedation.
 These dentists often refer to themselves as “sedation dentists”.
 You are at risk of not getting a high enough level of sedation and your level of comfort may be compromised as the higher levels of sedation are not available at these dental offices.

 Administration of Level 3: Deep Sedation and Level 4: Sleep Dentistry requires specialized training and equipment and as such these offices are rare and tend to do ONLY these levels of sedation dentistry.
 Furthermore, these offices are often restricted to performing only certain dental procedures.
 Here you are at risk of having a level of sedation that is deeper than you need for your level of dentist fear and the type of dental procedure that you are undergoing.
 Which may not seem like a big deal, but the deeper the level of sedation the more costly it is and the longer the recovery is.

-Being dependant on sedation dentistry to get your dental work done does not give you an opportunity to be free of dental anxiety.
-A compassionate dentist will help you conquer dentist fear by skillfully and over time decrease the Level of Sedation as your trust and comfort level increases, so that one day you can have dental work done fully awake without the help of Sedation Dentistry! 👍😀
+Being dependent on sedation dentistry to get your dental work done does not give you an opportunity to be free of dental anxiety.
+A compassionate dentist will help you conquer dentist fear by skillfully and over time decreasing the Level of Sedation as your trust and comfort level increases so that one day you can have dental work done fully awake without the help of Sedation Dentistry! 👍😀

 In the best interest of your health and well-being,